saeidmh83/AssemblyVisualizer/README.txt

     Usage: 'Browse Assembly' context menu item for assemblies

 How to start to use a plugin:
-  Download the latest build from the Downloads section, it contains 3 libraries, which should be placed into the ILSpy folder.
+  Download the latest build from the Downloads section, put assembly into ILSpy folder.
-  Another option is to download source code and build it manually.